 - whether you’d like intravenous food and water

 Creating a living will also allow you to specify what type of care you would like based on your specific diagnosis.
 Suppose a patient has been diagnosed with mild dementia.
-He may wish to create an advance directive that stipulates what type of care he would like as the dementia advances.
-A living also allows you to appoint a health care power of attorney to make these decisions for you.
+He may wish to create an advance directive that stipulates what type of care he would like as dementia advances.
+A living also allows you to appoint a healthcare power of attorney to make these decisions for you.

 The Legal Requirements

 Mississippi sets out multiple requirements for creating a valid living will.
 An adult must give individual instruction either in writing or orally.
 The instructions in the living will take effect only when a specific condition arises, such as being unable to communicate your wishes.
 If you would like to create an advance healthcare directive along with a power of attorney as part of your living will, the document must be: